 - 1. The faculty member observing or investigating the apparent act of academic dishonesty documents the commission of the act, by writing down the time, date, place and a description of the act. - 2.
 The faculty member collects evidence, often by photocopying the plagiarized assignment and creating a paper trail of all that occurs after the alleged act of academic dishonesty.
 In most cases, the evidence will include various samples of the student's work showing a radical disparity in style or ability. - 3.
 The faculty member provides the student an opportunity to explain the incident. - 4.
 The faculty member explains to the student the procedures and penalties for academic dishonesty and gives the student a copy of the CCD's Academic Integrity Policy and the Student Code of Conduct. - 5.
 The faculty member may resolve the matter by determining an appropriate course of action, which may include a verbal or written warning, a grade of "F" on an assignment, project, or examination or no further action.
-Note: Faculty should report all violations of academic integrity and the course of action taken to the Provost by using the Academic Integrity Form at http://www.ccd.edu/ccd.nsf/html/WEBB87LSQZ-Student+Conduct+CCD so the incident can be added to the Academic Dishonesty data base.
+Note: Faculty should report all violations of academic integrity and the course of action taken to the Provost via the Maxient System at https://publicdocs.maxient.com/reportingform.php?CCofDenver&layout_id=1 so the incident can be added to the Academic Dishonesty data base.
 When a student is added to this data base, a letter goes out to the student with a copy to the instructor and Department Chair.

-Appendix M Americans with Disabilities
+Appendix O Americans with Disabilities